mermaid-js/mermaid/docs/classDiagram.md

 ```
 classDiagram
 class Shape
+callback Shape "callbackFunction" "This is a tooltip for a callback"
+class Shape2
-click Shape call callbackFunction() "This is a tooltip for a callback"
+click Shape2 call callbackFunction() "This is a tooltip for a callback"
 ```

 ```